NexPlayer/Unity-SDK/unity.md

 	Normally it’s triggered when the end of the seekable range loads further during a live stream.

+- **protected virtual void EventHandleAudioPCM(int ts, float[] buff)**

+	Method triggered by the NexPlayerEvent NEXPLAYER_EVENT_ON_HANDLE_EXTERNAL_PCM.

+	This event occurs whenever there is new audio PCM data during the playback.

+	The audio buffers are floats ranging from -1.0f to 1.0f.
+Only supported on Android.

 - **protected virtual void EventUnhandled()**